The world of grant writing takes a front seat for many of us in the Spring and Fall when a myriad of applications are available and due.

 - Do you have to have the dollars in-hand before you can spend any money, or can you pay yourself back from expenses incurred prior to receiving the check?

-- If you are selected for funding a) when will you be notified and b) when will the check arrive?
+- Should you be selected for funding a) when will you be notified and b) when will the check arrive?

 - If you have had a chance to look over the application, do you need clarification on any of the items you need to provide?